SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-process-and-translate-speech-with-azure-cognitive-speech-services.md

 ---
 title: "Process and Translate Speech with Azure Cognitive Speech Services"
-excerpt: "Learn how to implement the Speech services found in Azure Cognitive Services by performing speech-to-text transcription, synthesizing text input to speech, performing speech translation, and implementing speaker recognition in your AI infused applications."
+excerpt: "Learn how to implement the Speech services found in Azure Cognitive Services by performing speech-to-text transcription, synthesize text input to speech, perform speech translation, and implement speaker recognition in your AI infused applications"
 type: collection
 price: Free
 length: PT1H3M